luketpickering/lamp/README.md

                                  (default == normal make)
                  -o / --root   : ROOT tag version (default == v5-34-36)
+                 -T / --this   : Use pre-installed versions of support software.
+Can be specified multiple times,
+                                 currently allowed options:
+                                 [root,gsl (uses gsl-config if available)]
                  -s / --https  : Use HTTPS checkout from GitHub (default is ssh)
                  -c / --force  : Archive existing packages and rebuild